lohanidamodar/flutter_firebase_starter/README.md

 How to start your project based on this.

-1. Clone this repository locally
+1. Clone this repository locally.
+The folder structure is somewhat based on clean code architecture
 2. Delete `.git` folder to clear git history
 3. Using `change_app_package_name` package change the package name to whatever you want your package name to be
 4. For changing iOS package name use the text editors Find and Replace in whole project folder where you need to find `com.popupbits.firebasestarter` and with the package name you want